cicadabear/photoview_like_desktop_app/README.md

 ***
 ## New features
-1. Show image files covered by rectangle in desktop file manager.
+1. Show image files covered by the rectangle in the desktop file manager.
 2. Toggle media layer display.
-3. Store current mapbox center and zoom for next time initiation.
+3. Store the current mapbox center and zoom for next time initiation.

 ### Notice
 1. Due to the different URL length limit in different browsers, if you want to show more than 150 image files, you may need to use Firefox.

-2. If you know a desktop app that can show images on a map, and manage the image files on the map, please leave a comment on issues and let me know.
+2. If you know a desktop app that can show images on a map, and manage the image files on the map, please let me know and leave a comment on issues.

 ### Related links
 https://github.com/cicadabear/show_in_file_manager